-5.9.7 setTransferErrorStream
+5.8.7 'setTransferErrorStream'

-This method SHALL set whether to transfer error stream files.
-If this property is set to true, the transferErrorStream property of the corresponding job template SHALL be treated as the destination to which error files should be copied.
+This method SHALL set whether to transfer an error stream file.
+If this property is set to true, the 'transferErrorStream' property of the corresponding job template SHALL be treated as the destination to which the error file should be copied.

-transferErrorStream - whether to transfer error stream files
+'transferErrorStream' - whether to transfer error stream files

-5.9.8 getTransferErrorStream
+5.8.8 'getTransferErrorStream'